The Simple Self Care Lifestyle with mo

 The sea salts I use have the lowest levels on the market.

-Everywhere we turn these days we learn more and more how micro plastics are being consumed by us.
+Everywhere we turn these days, we learn more and more about how microplastics are being consumed by us.

-The simplest way to protect ourselves and family is to focus on the items we consume the most of then find the brands with the least amount of micro plastics.
+The simplest way to protect ourselves and our families is to focus on the items we consume the most and then find the brands with the least amount of microplastics.

 Here is the answer to the BIG salt question we started with.

-Yes, Sea Salt that is plastic free and the lowest in lead/heavy metals is the BEST Salt!
+Yes, Sea Salt that is plastic-free with the lowest in lead/heavy metals is the BEST Salt!

 What Salt I Use:

-Those of you who have known me for years/even decades, know my goal is to always research, contact, and vet products that support the body and reduce/eliminate exposure to toxins for myself, family, and now you my subscribers 💌 (and Youtube followers) 😌
+Those of you who have known me for years/even decades know my goal is to always research, contact, and vet products that support the body and reduce/eliminate exposure to toxins for myself, my family, and now you, my subscribers ๐Ÿ’Œ๐Ÿ˜Œ

 RE-CAP